 Baby Gates and Fences

-My husband and I first started using baby gates around our home to corral our pets.
-When my daughter started walking, I devised an intricate system of baby gates and fences to contain her to certain parts of the house.
-Now I again primarily use our many baby gates for our dogs, but I do have one permanent baby gate that my husband installed at the top of our basement stairs.
-The gate allows me to more easily go up and down the steps to the laundry room in the basement while also allowing our cat to come and go from the two levels of our home as she pleases.
+Now, I use our many baby gates for our dogs again, but I have one permanent baby gate that my husband installed at the top of our basement stairs.
+The gate allows me to go up and down the steps to the laundry room in the basement while also allowing our cat to come and go from the two levels of our home as she pleases.
 The gate also adds an extra layer of protection between the basement door and the basement steps, which helps prevent my children from exploring the potentially dangerous unfinished basement and laundry room.
 We haven’t quite decided on how we are going to finish the basement so until then it very important to keep our children out of there.
 Securing the doorways to stairs is especially important for helping to protect young children, but baby gates and fences are also useful in containing little ones to various “safe” rooms around the home.

 Securing Furniture